ConorWilliams/ballot/legacy/README.md

 # Legacy

-This folder contains the old room ballot code, It is here for transparency.
+This folder contains the old room ballot code, it is here for transparency.